The DK7ZB-5-Band-Quad The Oblong The Extended Oblong

 The points 1-2 and 3-4 have the same phase, therefore you can connect the ends together witout any disadvantage.

 Pic.
 3 shows this radiator element, which is no real "Quad" as you see above.
 This type of antenna was introduced first by DJ4VM.
 The full DJ4VM-Quad had two central fed elements with this design.
-It needed a double-matchbox with phasing-lines for the feeding and was difficult to tune.
+It needed a double-matchbox with phasing-lines for the feeding and was difficult to built and more difficult to tune.

-It is much more easier to use separate parasitic reflector elements for each band and to use a simple ATU.
-So you get a Boomquad with an element-distance of 2,60m.
+It is much easier to use separate parasitic reflector elements for each band and to tune only one frame with a simple ATU.
+So you get a Boomquad with an element-distance of 2,60 m.

-Insulated wire must be 1-2% longer, in relation to kind and thickness of the insulation (PE, PVC).
+Insulated wire must be 1-2% shorter, in relation to kind and thickness of the insulation (PE, PVC).
 In that case a new calculation of the lengths must be carried through!

 Pic.
 5 shows once more the basic principle of the 2-Element-Quad.